Andrew Wyeth. Alfred's World.: Writing

-The title of the episode is a reference to Andrew Wyeth's painting Christina's World, in which a women poised on the ground looks up towards a grey Colonial Farmhouse on the horizon, the Olson House.
+The title of the episode is a reference to Andrew Wyeth's painting Christina's World, in which a woman poised on the ground looks up towards a grey Colonial Farmhouse on the horizon, the Olson House.
 Her back toward the viewer she leans forward using her arms for legs as she drags herself across a treeless tawny field.
 The painting is partly re-imagined in the episode for a scene in the climax, where a wounded Alfred crawls towards a house, only to be stopped by a river across him.

 Reception

 Viewers

-The episode was watched by 0.126 million viewers, earning a 0.05 in the 18-49 rating demographics on the Nielson ratings scale.
+The episode was watched by 0.126 million viewers, earning a 0.05 in the 18–49 rating demographics on the Nielson ratings scale.
 This means that 0.05 percent of all households with televisions watched the episode.
 This was a slight decrease from the previous episode, which was watched by 0.190 million viewers with a 0.06 in the 18-49 demographics.